Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 Photograph by Pixabay.

-On the other side of the lawsuit is the defense attorney, or the individual representing the party being sued.
+The defense attorney or the individual representing the party being sued is on the other side of the lawsuit.
 The term is also often used for lawyers who specialize in representing defendants.
-Large companies may have a team of defense attorneys on staff who are responsible for handling suits brought against them.
+Large companies may have a team of defense attorneys on staff responsible for handling suits brought against them.

 How do plaintiff’s attorneys get paid?

-Because they are bringing the suit, plaintiffs and plaintiffs’ attorneys are the active parties involved in beginning a claim.
-Depending on the nature of the case, plaintiff lawyers are often paid via a contingency model, which means that they don’t charge their clients anything during the legal process.
-In these circumstances, all necessary expenses of the litigation—including travel expenses for deposition, expert reviews and analyses, testimonies, documentation, records fees, and court filing fees—are initially paid out-of-pocket by the attorneys.
+Because they are bringing the suit, plaintiffs and plaintiffs’ attorneys are the active parties in beginning a claim.
+Depending on the nature of the case, plaintiff lawyers are often paid via a contingency model, meaning they don’t charge their clients anything during the legal process.
+In these circumstances, the attorneys initially pay out-of-pocket all necessary litigation expenses—including travel expenses for deposition, expert reviews and analyses, testimonies, documentation, records, and court filing fees.
 Then, if a settlement or verdict is awarded, the attorneys are reimbursed for those expenses and receive a percentage of the award amount as their fee.
 If a plaintiff doesn’t receive compensation, the attorney doesn’t get paid, and they do not get reimbursed for the expenses they paid out-of-pocket on the case.

-This means that plaintiff’s attorneys take a financial risk in filing lawsuits.
-Experienced attorneys are experts at assessing the risk of a given claim, and they can help the plaintiff understand the situation accurately, but there is never a guarantee of a positive case outcome.
-This system allows average people to access the justice system without paying expensive attorney fees up front.
+This means that the plaintiff’s attorneys take a financial risk in filing lawsuits.
+Experienced attorneys are experts at assessing the risk of a given claim and can help the plaintiff understand the situation accurately.
+Still, there is never a guarantee of a positive case outcome.
+This system allows average people to access the justice system without paying expensive attorney fees upfront.

 What is the role of a plaintiff lawyer?